vegaprotocol/specs/protocol/0053-PERP-product_builtin_perpetual_future.md

 1. `settlement_cue_auction_duration`: a time interval which specifies the duration of an auction started once settlement cue is received.
 The auction ends when the specified time elapses or when the settlement data is received.
 A value of `0s` indicates no auction.
 1. `data_ingestion_period`: specifies the length of time window since `settlement_cue` event during which data from `settlement_data` data source will be accepted by the market.
 Once the first value is received no further data is accepted.
 1. `max_settlement_gap`: a time interval which specifies the amount of time without periodic settlement after which the market will go into protective auction and remain in that mode until settlement data is received.
-1. `settlement_price_monitoring`: a boolean flag indicating if periodic settlement price should go through the [price monitoring](0032-PRIM-price_monitoring.md) logic.
-If set to `true` any valid `settlement_data` ingested by the market will go through the price monitoring engine and contribute to its price history as well as trigger a price monitoring auction if it falls outside the current valid price bounds.
+1. `settlement_data_monitoring`: a boolean flag indicating if periodic settlement price should go through the [price monitoring](0032-PRIM-price_monitoring.md) logic.
+If set to `true` any valid `settlement_data` ingested by the market will be checked against the market's price monitoring engine.
+Specifically, the incoming settlement data will be checked against market's active [price monitoring bounds](0021-MDAT-market_data_spec.md#market-data-fields), if it falls within the market the periodic settlement proceeds, otherwise the system behaves as if the data was never received.

 Validation: none required as these are validated by the asset and data source frameworks.